 During the fiscal year ended June 30, 2017, the Town provided an interest-free loan of \$200,000 to the New London Volunteer Fire Department to purchase new equipment in recognition of the fact that public safety is vital to the community.
 The Fire Department has been very diligent in making their payments on the four-year loan.
-At June 30, 2020, there is one remaining loan payment to be received.
+At June 30, 2021, there are no remaining payments to be received.

 Town of New London was awarded a grant from the North Carolina Parks and Recreation Trust Fund in the amount of \$275,000 to develop a 22-acre tract of the Town's land into a park.
 In June, 2019 the Town council approved a match of this grant with \$500,000 to fund the park project for the benefit of the Town residents.
 During the fiscal year ended June 30, 2020, the Town council approved additional transfers from the General Fund to bring the total project authorization to \$1,350,492 at June 30, 2020.
+The project was completed during the year ended June 30, 2021 for a total cost of \$1,355,518.

 Proprietary Funds - The Town of New London's proprietary fund provides the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the water and sewer fund at the end of the fiscal year amounted to \$815,748.
+Unrestricted net position of the water and sewer fund at the end of the fiscal year amounted to \$342,832.
 Other factors concerning the finances of this fund have already been addressed in the discussion of the Town's business-type activities.